IsaacSchemm/Pandacap/README.md

 (its HTTP port, 5002, does not need to be exposed to the internet).
 These tasks include:

+* ActivityPub
-* Looking for unsent outbound ActivityPub activities and telling the Pandacap web application to attempt sending them.
+    * Checking for unsent outbound ActivityPub activities and asking the Pandacap web application to attempt sending them.
-* Checking with Bridgy Fed for bridged Bluesky versions of your recent posts, so they can be recorded and linked from the original post, and so Pandacap can look for interactions with them.
+    * Checking with Bridgy Fed for bridged Bluesky versions of your recent posts, so they can be linked from the original post, and so Pandacap can look for interactions with them.
+    * Removing old, unsent outbound ActivityPub activities from the database.
+* Other
+    * Looking for recent posts from non-ActivityPub users you follow and adding them to the database.
     * Looking for new favorites from DeviantArt, Fur Affinity, and Weasyl and adding them to Pandacap's favorites page.
-* Looks for recent posts from users you follow on Fur Affinity or Weasyl and adding them to the database.
     * Looking for recent notifications from Fur Affinity or Weasyl and adding them to the database.
-* Refreshing information about your Fur Affinity and Weasyl accounts which is relevant to creating a new post (your gallery folders, etc.)
+    * Refreshing lists of options (gallery folders, etc.) that are available when creating a new Fur Affinity or Weasyl post.
     * Publishing queued Fur Affinity or Weasyl posts.
-* Removing old, unsent outbound ActivityPub activities from the database.
+* Cleanup
     * Removing dismissed inbox posts from the database.
     * Removing old inbox posts (any after the first 200 which are older than a month) from the database.

 The Azure Functions app Pandacap.Functions also performs some of these functions, on a less frequent basis, as a backup.